 As noted above, a portion of the Group's wholesale fundraising is denominated in foreign currencies.
-The Group's total foreign currency-denominated borrowings (i.e., the sum of foreign currency-denominated funds borrowed, financial liabilities measured at fair value through profit or loss, money market funds, marketable securities issued and subordinated debt) equaled 13.9%, 14.1%, 10.4% and 9.4%, respectively, of its assets as of 31 December 2020, 2021 and 2022 and 31 March 2023.
+The Group's total foreign currency-denominated borrowings (i.e., the sum of foreign currency-denominated funds borrowed, financial liabilities measured at fair value through profit or loss, money market funds, marketable securities issued and subordinated debt) equalled 14.1%, 10.4%, 5.8% and 6.6%, respectively, of its assets as of 31 December 2021, 2022, 2023 and 31 March 2024.
 While the Group has been successful in extending, at a relatively low cost, the maturity profile of its funding base, even during times of volatility in international markets, this might not continue in the future (including if investor confidence in Türkiye decreases as a result of political, economic or other factors).
-As of 31 March 2023, the Group had free foreign currency liquidity (including unencumbered foreign currency securities) amounting to US\$5.3 billion while having US\$4.4 billion in foreign currency-denominated external debt to be paid within one year (an additional US\$1.4 billion in such debt matures in later periods).
-Particularly in light of the historical volatility of emerging market financings, the Group might have difficulty extending and/or refinancing its existing foreign currency-denominated indebtedness, hindering its ability to avoid the interest rate risk inherent in asset-liability maturity gaps.
+As of 31 March 2024, the Group had free foreign currency liquidity (including unencumbered foreign currency securities) amounting to US\$8.6 billion while having US\$1.4 billion in foreign currency-denominated external debt to be paid within one year (as of 31 March 2024, an additional US\$3.1 billion in such debt matures in later periods).
+Particularly in light of the historical volatility of emerging market financings. the Group might have difficulty extending and/or refinancing its existing foreign currency-denominated indebtedness, hindering its ability to avoid the interest rate risk inherent in asset-liability maturity gaps.
 Should these risks materialise, these circumstances might have a material adverse effect on the Group's business, financial condition and/or results of operations.
 These risks might increase as the Group seeks to increase medium- and long-term lending to its customers, including mortgages and project financings, the funding for much of which is likely to be made through borrowings in foreign currency (including refinancing of its foreign currency borrowings).